 they doubled his dose from fifteen to thirty.

-I know already because he took the bottle
+I know before she tells me because he took

 and laughs at some invisible non sequitur.